ConferenceCarbonTracker/CarbonFootprintEGU/README.md

   a) Germany: Participants from Germany are split into 4 groups (Berlin 20%, Hamburg 20%, Munich 20%, Cologne 40%) to better represent the participant distribution and their distance to Vienna across Germany.

-  b) United Kingdom: For similar reasons split into 2 groups (London 70%, Manchester 30%)
+  b) United Kingdom: For similar reasons scientists from the UK are split into 2 groups (London 70%, Manchester 30%).

-  c) United States: Washington DC 70%, Los Angeles 30%
+  c) United States: Washington DC 70%, Los Angeles 30%.

   d) Austria: Vienna 50%, Graz 50%.
 Graz has a relatively high number to account for journey distances of participants from Innsbruck, Salzburg, etc.

-  e) Canada: Toronto 80%, Vancouver 20%
+  e) Canada: Toronto 80%, Vancouver 20%.

+The named location `city, country` is converted to geographical coordinates with [Nominatim](https://nominatim.org/release-docs/develop/api/Overview/) from the [OpenStreetMap database](https://www.openstreetmap.org/) (see [`src/get_locations.py`](https://github.com/milankl/CarbonFootprintEGU/blob/master/src/get_locations.py)).

 ## 4.2 Retour and other conferences